Woodland Heights, Virginia

-Woodland Heights, VA is a neighborhood in the city of Richmond, Virginia.
+Woodland Heights is a neighborhood in the city of Richmond, Virginia.
 It began as a trolleycar neighborhood in the early 1900s and was built up along the James River beside Forest Hill Park.
 Woodland Heights is listed on the National Register of Historic Places and the Virginia Landmarks Registry.

 History

 Woodland Heights was first advertised in 1891 as a luxury riverside retreat with proximity to downtown Richmond and Forest Hill Park.
 At this time, the "South Bank" of the James River was still mainly farms and woodlands along Old Manchester's western edge.
 Woodland Heights is the oldest of three sister neighborhoods built along the Rhodes trolley car line, along with Westover Hills and Forest Hill.

 Architecture

 Amongst the first homes built in Woodland Heights was the T.D.
 Mann House.
 It was built in 1890, in the popular Victorian Queen Anne style.

 Many subsequent homes built in Woodland Heights were of the American Four Square design from the Sears Roebuck catalog.